 We believe employers have to be as invested in the whole-person well-being of their employees as they want their employees to be invested in their work.

 Employee Experience is gaining ground because the phrase approaches employee well-being and happiness from the employee’s perspective.
 It’s billed as “the next evolution of the workplace” by author Jacob Morgan.
-In his book The Employee Experience Advantage, and in research publications like The Employee Experience – Defined by Susan Mack, employee experience is described in exactly the same way as we describe Employee Engagement.
+In his book The Employee Experience Advantage, and other research publications, employee experience is described in exactly the same way as we describe Employee Engagement.
 There’s no defining line.
 Just different terms for the same thing.

 However, most definitions of Employee Experience focus on employee enjoyment of their work (ie. employee happiness), instead of employees connecting to a sense of deeper meaning in their work (employee engagement).
 We think this is the key difference.